 Where to Watch the Celebration of Light Fireworks

-With over one million people expected to attend the Celebration of Light fireworks, the prime viewing points will be extremely crowded.
+With over one million people attending the Celebration of Light fireworks each year, the prime viewing points will be extremely crowded.
 To get a spot at Downtown's most popular vantage point, English Bay Beach, you must go very early, especially if you have children; adults will be able to enjoy the show even standing in the back.

 Free Shorefest Concerts Before the Fireworks at English Bay Beach

 The free concert series Shorefest, one of the largest free music concerts in Vancouver, takes place each night of the Fireworks Competition at Sunset Beach (the beach just south of English Bay Beach; it's within close walking distance).
 The concerts directly precede the fireworks.

 Traditionally, this concert features the music of a Canadian artist; past concerts have included big names such as Bryan Adams and The Tragically Hip.

 And the Fireworks Winner Is...